Raludzingana98/romantic-website/README.md

 ❤️ License
 This project is for personal use and gifts.
 Feel free to modify it for your own romantic surprises.

-yaml
-Copy code

----

-If you want, I can also **add a cute visual screenshot section** in the README showing your website layout—it makes it look extra polished for GitHub.

-Do you want me to do that?